The next person who delivers a lifesaving electrical shock to your heart may not be a doctor or even a paramedic.

 "It became quite clear that these devices were engineered quite well," Ornato said.
 "The likelihood of shocking someone who doesn't need it is very remote, and the likelihood of shocking someone who does need it is quite high."

-In fact, after a conference on AED, the American Heart Association issued a statement in 1994 that supported widespread use of the equipment -- even by laypersons.
+After a conference on AED, the American Heart Association issued a statement in 1994 that supported widespread use of the equipment -- even by laymen.

 Pub Date: 8/20/96